Real-Time-Devops-Project/springboot-bookstore/README.md

 jenkins plugins required for this project: git , parameterized trigger plugin, github/gitlab plugin, amazon ecr plugin, pipeline aws steps, docker pipeline, quality gates, prometheus metrics, sonarqube-scanner

+ADD kind cluster to the jenkins to run the smoke test.

+the smoke test will do in dev environiment.

+######Now we will initiate Only CI once the Someke test is sucessful########

+for that we have to create the webhook for github/gitlab from jenkins in github create the personal access token with repo access (token name - demo, expiry, read repo and read api), in jenkins create new credentials (gitlab api token) with paste the api token, give it an id "gitlabtoken"

 ## How to run it
 ```
 # Build Jar & Skip Unit Test why we don't have database currently installed so we are skipping unit test